Linuxbrew/brew/docs/Maintainer-Guidelines.md

 Individual Homebrew repositories should not have formal lead maintainers (although those who do the most work will have the loudest voices).

-Maintainers should feel free to pleasantly disagree with the work and decisions of the lead maintainer.
-Constructive criticism is actively solicited and will be iterated upon to make the project better.
-Technical criticism should occur on the issue tracker and interpersonal criticism should be handled privately in Slack.
-If work or decisions are insufficiently documented or explained any maintainer or contributor should feel free to ask for clarification.
-The lead maintainer may never justify a decision with e.g. "because I say so" or "it was I who did X" alone.
+Maintainers should feel even more free to pleasantly disagree with the work and decisions of the lead maintainer.
+With greater authority comes greater responsibility to handle and moderate technical disagreements.